Brink-Software/Brink.AksKickStarters/README.md

 ## Clean up

-To remove the provisioned resource, run `pulumi destroy`.
+To remove the provisioned resource, run `pulumi destroy --preserve-config`.
+The --preserve-config flag prevents the configuration file from being removed as well in the process.

 ## Issues